Yenaled/felsher/chipseq/README.md

 The data was obtained from https://asntech.org/dbsuper/

-* The zip file containing the BED files for the mm9 SEs can be found here: .
-It was originally obtained via the following link: https://asntech.org/dbsuper/data/bed/mm9/all_mm9_bed.zip
+* The zip file containing the BED files for the mm9 SEs can be found here: https://github.com/Yenaled/felsher/blob/master/chipseq/data/all_mm9_bed.zip -- it was originally obtained via the following link: https://asntech.org/dbsuper/data/bed/mm9/all_mm9_bed.zip
-* The mapping between SE ID and gene symbol can be found here: .
-It was originally obtained via going to the <a href="https://asntech.org/dbsuper/adv_search.php">Detailed Search</a> feature of the dbSUPER website, selecting "Mouse (mm9)" as the genome, and clicking Search.
+* The mapping between SE ID and gene symbol can be found here: https://github.com/Yenaled/felsher/blob/master/chipseq/data/superenhancer_gene_annotations.csv -- it was originally obtained via going to the <a href="https://asntech.org/dbsuper/adv_search.php">Detailed Search</a> feature of the dbSUPER website, selecting "Mouse (mm9)" as the genome, and clicking Search.

 The following commands were used to convert the mm9 BED files to mm10 coordinates: